equinix/ansible-collection-equinix/docs/inventory/metal_device.rst

 Synopsis
 --------

 Reads device inventories from Equinix Metal.
-Uses YAML configuration file that ends with equinix_metal.(yml|yaml). ansible_host is set to first public IP address of the device.
+Uses YAML configuration file that ends with equinix.(yml|yaml). ansible_host is set to first public IP address of the device.